 It is very telling that everyone involved at the highest levels went out of their way to make sure that former Chairman of the Joint Chiefs and now Secretary of State General Colin Powell was not informed of the extent of the “enhanced measures” because they knew he would “blow his stack”.
 After all, other than SecDef Rumsfeld, he was the only member of the administration’s foreign policy team with any credible military experience.
 (The absence of such experience was even starker in the subsequent administration, as it has remained in the US Congress.)
 If the Bush Administration feared the reaction of their most respected member, they knew full well they were going too far even with their “official enhanced” measures, not to mention those unofficial measures that were certain to be undertaken by field and “proxy” personnel at foreign “black sites”.

 Guys like me have been warning for over a decade about inevitable shifts in DC politics and revisionist academics that will inevitably see a recurring “Church Commission” fervor.
 The smartest thing for anyone to do in that constant reality is to seek, claim and hold the moral high ground.
 Period.
 Then, if you fail, you fail honorably, and learn.
 Experience, including that associated with the attacks of 9/11, has already clearly shown that no one (except military personnel) ever pays a price in America for failing in their government positions.
-(On the contrary; just consider those in positions of responsibility leading up to and during the 9/11 attacks, including the case of the National Security Advisor in 2001.)
+(On the contrary; just consider those in positions of responsibility leading up to and during the 9/11 attacks, including the case of the National Security Advisor in 2001.
+They all failed in the most sacred responsibility of their jobs, and never skipped a beat.)
 And, if you succeed, you can look at yourself in the mirror without shame, knowing that your behavior did not have far-reaching “unintended consequences” of the negative variety to others, including bystander partners like those in the US military and foreign friends and allies, your own children, your nation’s future.

 Our actions set precedents – for us AND for our enemies.